daniellivingston/exodus-polyhedra/README.md

 This will use Numpy to generate a simple mesh in `meshing_ats_example.exo`.

+# Polyhedra elements in Exodus

+Exodus supports Polyhedra elements, these are made up of element vertices, the faces composed of vertices, and the elements composed of faces.
+The 3D polyhedra elements are represented as elements with a variable number of faces in their connectivity.
+The faces can either be regular faces such as quadrilateral or triangles; or they can be topologically two-dimensional arbitrary polyhedra themselves.

+See example descriptions in the `/output` directory containing example Exodus `.exo` files.

+Exodus documentation on polyhedral elements: https://gsjaardema.github.io/seacas/html/polyhedra.html

 # Visualizing Exodus files

 ParaView or VisIT can be used to view the Exodus files.